pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 date: 2025-06-24
 ---

+## Introduction

-For spatial datasets it is of interest to share them via convenience APIs, so the datasets can be downloaded in parts or easily be visualised in common tools such as [QGIS](https://qgis.org), [OpenLayers](https://openlayers.org) & [Leaflet](https://leaflet.org).
+For spatial datasets it is of interest to also share them via convenience APIs, so the datasets can be downloaded in parts or easily be visualised in common tools such as [QGIS](https://qgis.org), [OpenLayers](https://openlayers.org) or [Leaflet](https://leaflet.org).
 The standards on data services of the [Open Geospatial Consortium](https://www.ogc.org/) are designed with this purpose.
 These APIs give direct access to subsets or map visualisations of a dataset.

 In this paragraph you will be introduced to various standardised APIs, after which we introduce an approach to publish datasets, which builds on the data management approach introduced in the previous paragraphs.

----
+These days novel ways to share data over the web arrive, where the data formats itself allow requesting subsets of the data, enabling efficient consumption of the data straight from a repository or cloud storage service, the Cloud Optimized GeoTiff ([COG](https://cogeo.org/)) and [GeoZarr](https://github.com/zarr-developers/geozarr-spec) formats for grid data and for vector data there is [GeoParquet](https://geoparquet.org/).

 ## Standardised data APIs